 Medical Student Residence and Off-Campus Housing

-Students living in the MSR should familiarize themselves with BUSM Residence Policy.
+Students considering living in the MSR should familiarize themselves with BUSM Residence Policy.

 Health Forms & Insurance

-Boston University Health Services manages the the health requirements and immunizations required to attend Boston University.
-These requirements include immunizations, physical exam, and health history.
-First year medical students begin seeing patients within their first week of medical school, so completing all the health requirements is necessary to start class.
+First year medical students begin seeing patients within their first week of medical school, so completing all the health requirements is mandatory to start class.